skyRoma/learn-react/README.md

   ```

 - Multiple state updates that are triggered from the same function do not cause multiple re-renders.
 Instead, they batched together by React and only 1 render is performed;

+- For error boundary components we have to use `Class`-based components since the class has `componentDidCatch` lifecycle method which can catch errors from the child components;